Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 2. Weapons, Melee
 #### -=[ Ambidextrous ]=-
 You've trained yourself to use your off-hand just as well as your dominant one, or you really are naturally ambidextrous.
-Each rank reduces the Accuracy penalty for the Dual Wield Attack action (see below) and derivatives of it such as Centipede Strike by 1, and each even rank (2 and 4) gives you a +1 bonus to parries using those weapons while dual-wielding, though it follows the normal rules for using two weapons (using the lower of the two weapon's Accuracy).
+Each rank reduces the Accuracy penalty for the Dual Wield Attack action (see Dual Wielding, below) and each even rank (2 and 4) gives you a +1 bonus to parries while holding a weapon in each hand.

 - Base Cost: 5
 - Scale: 2